izderadicka/rest2backbone/readme.md

 Versions:
 ========
 1.0 - first release

-1.0.1 - minor fixes
+1.0.1 - minor fixes,
 	added support for Textarea widget in templates

-1.1 - revamped dynamic widgets to more flexible and extensible model
+1.1 - revamped dynamic widgets to more flexible and extensible model,
-    - save -   use PATCH when possible
+    save - use PATCH when possible

+1.2 - more refactoring of dynamic widgets, DynamicEditor (edit related object in place), small fixes

+1.2.1 - setup script

 License: